Skip to main content

 If you want to own this transition, you need a multi-disciplinary approach.
 You need people who understand the 'stack' not just in terms of Python and databases, but in terms of business logic and process mapping.
 You need reliability engineering to ensure that when the agent fails - and it will - it fails gracefully without bringing down your operation.

 Don't just assign this to an individual and hope for the best.
 That's setting them up for failure.
 Instead, build a team or partner with experts who understand that agentic AI is 50% engineering and 50% business process architecture.
-Amplify your internal talent by giving them the right context and resources, or bring in external partners who have already solved the reliability puzzle.
+Amplify your internal talent by giving them the right context and resources, or bring in external partners who have already solved the reliability puzzle — a pattern we evaluate during every AI readiness assessment.
 The stakes are too high for amateur hour.

 Building systems that work